Monday & Tuesday 10:00am-8:00pm

 Take Route 29 North to Route 73 West.
 Continue straight into Schwenksville.
 Pass the traffic light at Perkiomen Avenue and proceed 2 blocks.
 Turn left onto Church Street just opposite the firehouse.
 The library building is on the left at the top of the hill.

 History of the Perkiomen Valley Library

-From a very modest beginning, the Library today houses many more than the 12,500 volumes for which it was designed, as well as a spacious auditorium that is used by various community organizations.
-For many years this Library has been supported by volunteer contributions of time, money and books.
-The Schwenksville Women’s Civic Club, led by Elinor Edmonson and Kit Piotrowski, has contributed countless hours to staffing and conducting the business of the library.
+From a very modest beginning, the Library today houses many more than the 12,500 volumes for which it was designed, as well as a spacious social hall that is used by various community organizations.
+For many years this Library was supported by volunteer contributions of time, money and books.
+The Schwenksville Women’s Civic Club, led by Elinor Edmonson and Kit Piotrowski, contributed countless hours to staffing and conducting the business of the library.